jianxiaoguo/website/content/en/docs/managing-workflow/platform-monitoring.md

 ### On Cluster Persistence
 Enabling persistence will allow your custom configuration to persist across pod restarts.
-This means that the default sqllite database (which stores things like sessions and user data) will not disappear if you upgrade the Workflow installation.
+This means that the default SQLite database (which stores things like sessions and user data) will not disappear if you upgrade the Workflow installation.

 If you wish to have persistence for Grafana you can set `enabled` to `true` in the `values.yaml` file before running `helm install`.